 In times of global trade conflicts, neighbours need to move closer together.
-“A Trade Strategy for the Eurasian Economic Union” was the headline for the strategic round table meeting of the Lisbon-Vladivostok Initiative, which brought together the EU Commission and the Eurasian Economic Commission.
+“A Trade Strategy for the Eurasian Economic Union” was the headline for the strategic round table meeting of the Lisbon-Vladivostok Initiative on October 9, 2019, which brought together the EU Commission and the Eurasian Economic Commission .
 The delegation from Moscow was led by EEC Minister of Economy and Finance, Timur Zhaksylykov.
 In his address to more than 50 guests from politics and business, he called for a structured and comprehensive economic rapprochement with the EU.
 The Directors of Confindustria Russia and the German Eastern Business Association, Alfredo Gozzi and Michael Harms, spoke on behalf of Italian and German businesses, favoring for a closer cooperation.
 The meeting was characterised by a constructive and open atmosphere.
 Both the EEC and the EU Commission made it clear in which areas concrete cooperation is possible.
 In-depth discussions to simplify trade relations are to follow.

 People who meet directly break down prejudices.
 Dirk Wiese, Coordinator for Intersocietal Cooperation with Russia, Central Asia and the Eastern Partnership Countries of the German Federal Foreign Office, gave this short description regarding current questions on visa regulations with the states of Eastern Europe and Central Asia.